 Here’s another example of why viewing a photographs are crucial and why buying diamonds blind is a really bad idea.
 The stone on the left is eye clean while the one of the right looks really bad.

 Even if 2 diamonds fall into the same clarity grade, it doesn’t mean that they will look the same.
 Does it shock you to know that both of these emerald cut diamonds are of SI2 clarity?
 And yet, the one on the right is clearly the worse choice due to the location/type of its inclusions.

-So far, you had seen examples of diamonds to look out for when making selections in the lower clarity grades.
 On the next page, you will learn why the location of inclusions matter and why certain types of inclusions can be deal-breakers.